 The days of sales-pitch injections into every other paragraph of an article are gone forever.
 In fact, that tactic can prompt search engines like Google.com to flag your article as spammy.
 Today, people will decide whether they can trust you (through your content) before contacting you.

 Therefore, the smart approach is to produce your content with your target audience in mind.
 What are they looking for?
 What are their needs?
 What kind of online articles interest them?
 Then, try to come up with helpful, insightful content (from different angles) to attract that group of audience.

 When you do that well, and continuously produce helpful content, over time your content will push you higher to the top of online searches.
 Your company will eventually be known as one of the leaders that has answers to common questions in your industry and field of expertise.
 This process requires an on-going commitment.
+If the topic(s) of your content might be outdated in a year or two, you might want to go back to readjust it to keep each article up-to-date.
 The best part is that, as your content, value and visibility keep growing, you will continue to gain more traffic year over year, exponentially.

 Writing for people who read on the web is different than writing on paper.
 People read differently when they are on their computers or mobile devices.
 A 400-word paragraph in a book might seem okay, but that will intimidate most readers on the web, especially when they are reading on their smartphones.
 You want to write shorter paragraphs, typically 150 words or less per paragraph.